 Former Saint Mary’s University student, Cory Blanchard, created a series of videos featuring some of the CBEMN’s community partners and the role the Network plays in each organization’s monitoring efforts.
-To learn more about how the Sackville Rivers Association, the Clean Foundation & Easternshore Forest Watch check out their videos.
+To learn more about our partners’ organizing efforts, watch videos about the Sackville Rivers Association, the Clean Foundation & the Easternshore Forest.

 Need to calibrate your YSI Professional Plus Multiprobe?
-Visit the CURA H2O website for an easy to follow video!
+Visit the Calibration Resources section for an easy to follow video!

 Documents, Manuals, Reports and References

 This document was created by the CBEMN and CURA H2O to assist stewardship organizations in preparing a water quality monitoring plan.

 The Citizen Science Central website based at Cornell University in the USA has developed some useful links and tools, including a discussion forum and a growing list of references.

 We currently have invasive species fact sheets on the aquatic invasive plant species yellow floating heart and hydrilla.
 Early identification and removal are key in preventing this type of ecosystem transformation.
 These fact sheets provide guidance on identification, prevention, and what to do if these species are found in a local aquatic environment.

 The Nova Scotia Department of Natural Resources has launched a new website which presents a virtual tour of 30 commercial Nova Scotia tree species.
 A catalogue is available on this website in the hopes for “better forestry management and a keener appreciation of the natural world” (Louis Legge, The Chronicle Herald, March 2, 2008).

 Environment Canada’s Ecological Monitoring Protocols have been developed for marine, freshwater, and terrestrial ecosystems.
 Formally under “The Ecological Monitoring and Assessment Network (EMAN)”.